mauricedesaxe/eventus/README.md

-# Eventus - RSVP for Crypto Events
+# Eventus: RSVP for Crypto Events

-This is a simple RSVP app for crypto events.
-It's built with SvelteKit.
+Eventus is a SvelteKit-based web app for crypto event RSVPs.
+It's simple: create events, view details, and RSVP securely with your crypto wallet.
-I won't go into how to set it up, figure it out.

-What I will use this README for is to document issues for myself.

-- [x] Make UI for adding events
-- [x] Add page with event details
-- [ ] Integrate backend with db to add, read and RSVP to events
-- [ ] Consider security of address auth (how will the backend know the address is actually connected, somebody could spam the API, no?)

-## Proving the user owns the address with a challenge-response system
+## Architecture Breakdown

+1. **Frontend**: SvelteKit
+2. **Backend**: SvelteKit server-side API
+3. **Database**: PostgreSQL
+4. **Rate Limiting**: Redis
+5. **Wallet Integration**: Reown AppKit

+## Core Features

+- Event creation and listing
+- Secure RSVP using wallet signatures
+- Rate limiting to prevent API abuse

+## Challenge-Response-Signature System

+We use a challenge-response-signature system to verify wallet ownership and secure the RSVP process.
+Here's how it works:

-1. When a user wants to RSVP, the frontend requests a unique challenge (e.g. a nonce) from the backend
+1. User initiates RSVP -> Frontend requests challenge from backend
-2. The backend stores the challenge alongside the user address in the db and returns the challenge to the frontend
+2. Backend generates a nonce (challenge), encrypts it, and stores it with user's address and expiration
-3. The frontend asks the user to sign the challenge with their wallet & sends the signed message to the backend
+3. Frontend prompts user to sign the challenge with their wallet
-4. The backend verifies the signature against the stored challenge and updates the user's RSVP status in the db
+4. Signed message goes to backend for verification
-5. If the signature is valid, the user is added to the event's RSVP list
+5. If valid, RSVP is recorded in the database

-Other considerations:
-- nonce should have a short expiration time
+### Security Considerations

+- Short-lived nonces (5 minutes)
-- nonce should be one time use
+- One-time use challenges
-- challenge requests should be rate limited
+- Encrypted challenge storage
+- Rate limiting

+## Getting Started

+It's a standard SvelteKit app.
+Just set the right env vars and you're good to go.

+## Contributing

+Issues and PRs are welcome.

+## License

+[MIT](LICENSE) - Do what you want with it.